Ada Kaleh: History

 In the first and only census conducted in 1913, it is recorded in the archive documents that 637 people lived in 171 households in Adakale.
 Of these, 458 were the resident population living in the island's houses.
 After the Austro-Hungarian occupation, some Turkish Families left the Island in 1913 and went to Istanbul as Muhacir.

 Following the end of World War I, Romania unilaterally declared its sovereignty in 1919 and strengthened its claim with the Treaty of Trianon in 1920, at that time many Turkish Families went to Istanbul as Muhacir.
 On July 24, 1923, the new Republic of Turkey officially ceded Ada Kaleh to Romania with Articles 25 and 26 of the Treaty of Lausanne; by formally recognising the related provisions in the Treaty of Trianon.
-From 1923 - 1938, Turkish Families from Ada Kaleh and Dobruja went to Turkey, and settled mostly in East Thrace.
+The loss of the island is remembered with pain in Turkish historiography as İsmail Habib Sevük wrote in his "From Danube to the West":We, who had lost half of the past geography, felt a much deeper melancholy for the loss of this small island, much stronger than the loss of the Arabic Lands.
+The Danube, which could not be kept by the Turks, was still connected to us with this small island.
+We feel the pain of an injured vessel in our grief.From 1923 to 1938, Turkish Families from Ada Kaleh and Dobruja went to Turkey, and settled mostly in East Thrace.

 The population lived primarily on the cultivation of tobacco and fishery, and later on tourism.
 In its last years of existence, the island's population ranged between 600 and 1,000 inhabitants.
 Before the island was covered by the waters of the Iron Gates Dam, part of the population moved in 1967 to Constanța in Romania and the rest to Turkey, invited by Prime Minister Demirel during his visit to the island.

 The Ada Kaleh Mosque with Hammam, dating from 1903, was built on the site of an earlier Franciscan monastery from 1699.
 The carpet of the mosque, a gift from the Turkish Sultan Abdülhamid II, was relocated to the Constanța Mosque in 1965.

 The island was visited by King Carol II of Romania in 1931, and by Prime Minister Süleyman Demirel of Turkey on September 13, 1967.

-The Muslim Turkish inhabitants of the island were described by visitors as kindly, friendly, openhearted, with an exotic behaviour, the men were handsome and the women beautiful, they lived peacefully with their Christian neighbors from Orșova.
+The Muslim Turkish inhabitants of the island were described by visitors as kind, friendly, and openhearted.